huangw/dev_flow-gem/README.md

     $ dw complete          # mark that the implemention is completed

-    $ dw close             # this command is for project leader only, close the current task
+    $ dw close             # this command is for project leader only, it will close the current task,
                            # merge it into `develop` trunk and delete the git branch both
-                           # locally and remotely).
+                           # locally and remotely.

     $ dw release           # like close but for release branch only.
                            # the change will be merged into both `develop` and `master` branch.